 Vacancy rates in historical tables 3 and 4 are based in part on forecasts of occupied housing units.
 These forecasts are periodically revised to incorporate more recent data and improved forecasting procedures.
 In fourth quarter 2013, historical tables 3 and 4 were updated to include the most recent AHS data.
 Beginning in 2013, the first quarter 2013 data are based on data from the 2011 AHS.
 Beginning in 2015, the first quarter 2015 data are based on data from the 2013 AHS.
 Beginning in 2017, first quarter 2017 data are based on data from the 2015 AHS.
 Beginning in the first quarter 2019, data are based on data from the 2017 AHS.
-Beginning in the first quarter 2019, data are based on data from the 2017 AHS.
-Beginning in the first quarter 2019, data are based on data from the 2017 AHS.
-Beginning in the first quarter 2019, data are based on data from the 2017 AHS.
-Beginning in the first quarter 2019, data are based on data from the 2017 AHS.
-Beginning in the first quarter 2019, data are based on data from the 2017 AHS.
-Beginning in the first quarter 2019 AHS.
+Beginning in the first quarter 2021, data are based on data from the 2019 AHS.